-Thomas Defence Systems supplies original compatible replacement parts for the Tear Drop 1 Pin.
-When ordering parts, include the serial number and date of manufacture of your Tear Drop 1 Pin so that the correct part/component can be quickly supplied.
+Thomas Defence Systems supplies original compatible replacement parts for the Tear Drop 1 Pin SF or Viper.
+When ordering parts, include the serial number and date of manufacture of your Tear Drop 1 Pin SF or Viper so that the correct part/component can be quickly supplied.
 The serial number and date of manufacture information can be found on the manufacturing label.